-How to comment on a planning application
+How to Comment on a Planning Application

-The Council welcomes comments on all planning applications, whether they support or object to particular proposals.
-Application details are normally available for inspection electronically through the Council's website, where details can be found using the application reference number or by searching for an address, for example.
+The Council welcomes comments on all planning applications, whether they support or object to a particular proposal.
+Application details are available for inspection electronically through the Council's website, where details can be found using the application reference number or by searching for an address.
+If you do not have access to a computer to view the application, please contact the Council to make alternative viewing arrangements (01473 432019).

-Planning legislation requires planning decisions to be taken in accordance with the development plan (currently the Ipswich Local Plan 2017) unless material considerations indicate otherwise.
-For a comment to be taken into account, it has to be considered to be a material consideration.
+Planning legislation requires planning decisions to be taken in accordance with the development plan (currently the Ipswich Local Plan 2022) unless material considerations indicate otherwise.
+For a comment to be taken into account, it has to be a material consideration.
 This means that the comment has to be relevant in planning terms (e.g. the loss of light or the over-development of a site).
 Further information in relation to material considerations may be found in Appendix 3.

-There is a statutory consultation period of 21 days on planning applications.
+There is a statutory consultation period of 21 days on most planning applications5.
 Comments on a planning application can be made in three different ways:

 - via the Ipswich Borough Council website;

-- via e-mail: or
+- via e-mail; or development.management@ipswich.gov.uk

 - via post.

 All comments must be received in writing.
 The Council encourages comments to be submitted via electronic means.
 Appropriate responses received during the consultation period are uploaded onto the planning online page of the Council's website and are available for public inspection.
-Contact details are redacted before publication.
+Contact details and sensitive personal or identifying information are redacted before publication.